XenoForce/Exotic-Mod/README.md

 Those who want to, are encouraged to copy and/or fork this mod and modify it, to suit their particular needs.

-Just for completeness, here is a link to the original Exotic Mod source code repository: https://github.com/BlueWolf3682/Exotic-Mod
+For completeness, here is a link to the original Exotic Mod source code repository: https://github.com/BlueWolf3682/Exotic-Mod

 **Note:**